 Farming operations demand coverage of acres upon acres of land; keeping an eye on crops in that area is often tricky.
 Airborne drones are very effective at data collection – they can tell whether crops are showing early signs of disease – using onboard sensors.
 In such cases, drones with cheaper sensors can complement IoT installations.

 The future of farming will see accelerated deployments for drones, including using them for delivering precise doses of insecticides only in select crop areas and for planting seeds in remote locations.
 Drones have the data-gathering mettle to cover large distances, an attractive feature in agriculture.

 Artificial Intelligence and Machine Learning

-While IoT sensors might measure, gather, and route data, AI can analyse it for immediate problems and long-term trends.
+While IoT sensors might measure, gather, and route data, AI can analyze it for immediate problems and long-term trends.
 AI can make sense of images gathered from drones and study them for spots on crops that indicate signs of fungal disease and other indicators of problems.
-Fertilisers can lean on such intelligent perception and be customised for issues and locations if needed.
+Fertilizers can lean on such intelligent perception and be customized for issues and locations if needed.
 Such an approach carefully uses all raw materials instead of wasting applications on areas that might not need them.

 Agriculture is full of repetitive and dull tasks – the seeding of fields, weeding, and picking of produce are just three examples – that would make agricultural engineering an ideal fit for autonomous machines.
 The future of farming will see robots taking on dull (often hazardous) jobs while hard-to-find workers can be assigned to more exciting projects.

-Robots can be programmed to perform specific tasks at specific times, which also makes them reliable in addition to being efficient.
+Robots can be programed to perform specific tasks at specific times, which also makes them reliable in addition to being efficient.
 Already, robots are milking cows and picking strawberries and other fruit.
-Expect to see more implementations of field robotics soon, especially in agriculture organisations, as connectivity infrastructure improves and labour costs increase.
+Expect to see more implementations of field robotics soon, especially in agriculture organizations, as connectivity infrastructure improves and labor costs increase.

 Rugged Solutions in the Agriculture Industry